middlebury/middmedia/README.txt

 Current Version Notes
 ---------------------
-This release now supports audio embed code.
+This release adds support for the extraction of frames from video and the generation of thumbnail and splash images from those frames.

+Every video file will have a matching image with the '.jpg' extension in each of the three subdirectories below that in which the video is located: full_frame/, thumb/, splash/.
+The full-frame is the same dimensions as the video file.
+The splash-image is the full-frame image with a 'play' icon overlayed.
+The thumbnail is a maximum of 200x200 pixels.

+This release also fixes a few other bugs.
+See the change-log for details.

 ----

- This release of MiddMedia uses Harmoni 1.9.1 and Polyphony 1.4.9.
+ This release of MiddMedia uses Harmoni 1.9.3 and Polyphony 1.4.10.

 Downloads